pombase/website/src/docs/documentation/advanced-search.md

 "sensitive to methyl methanesulfonate".
 In these cases the condition may not always be explicitly curated.

-The “Exclude condition” option restricts the results to exclude any gene with phenotype annotations to the phenotype term of interest including the specified condition, for any allele, but only where they are not present with another condition.
+The “Exclude condition” option excludes from the results any annotations to the phenotype term of interest that include the specified condition (note: annotations to the same gene with a different condition, or no condition specified, will retained in the gene result list).
 This means, for example, if you exclude "high temperature" for a specific phenotype, the gene will remain in your output list if it has another annotation to the same term without a recorded condition, or "standard temperature".
-Start typing, then choose from the autocomplete options.
+To find a condition, start typing, then choose from the autocomplete options.

 Warning: Condition constraint and exclusion should be used with caution, and will be more successful for non-standard conditions like